mperktold/blocking-dialogs/README.md

 ```

 This is the main drawback of this approach: You can either block or make changes to the UI, but never both.
-If you have the lock, you can make changes to the UI, but you cannot block.
+If you have the lock, you can change the UI, but you cannot block.
 If you don't have the lock, you can block, but you cannot change the UI.

 ### [Release Lock](https://github.com/mperktold/blocking-dialogs/blob/main/src/main/java/com/example/application/views/releaselock/ReleaseLockView.java)